Alaska state Sen. Chris Birch dies at 68

 JUNEAU, Alaska (AP) — Republican Alaska state Sen. Chris Birch has died.
 He was 68.

-Birch suffered a heart attack and died Wednesday, said Senate Majority Communications Director Daniel McDonald.
+The Senate majority communications director, Daniel McDonald, had earlier said that Birch had suffered a heart attack.

+It was determined that he did not have a heart attack but as tests were being done to try to find the cause of the pain, Birch went into cardiac arrest and died from an aortic dissection, the family statement said.

 Birch was a former state House member who previously served on the Fairbanks North Star Borough and Anchorage assemblies.
-He was an engineer.
+He was also an engineer.

 He was elected last fall to the Anchorage Senate seat that had been held by Republican Kevin Meyer, who was elected lieutenant governor.
 Birch chaired the Senate Resources Committee.